kailash-manasarovar/statement/docs/timeline/2024/july.md

 - This is extraordinary.
 I've never seen anything like it on my JC account which gets no views at all usually.
 - And for this to happen on a tweet about "strawberries".
 Well, there is no doubt this is evidence of cyber stalking.
 - And not only that, but the fact that the cyber stalkers/hackers have technology that can generate this sort of intense activity on Twitter at the drop of a hat.
 - It must be expensive technology.
-Why would they be using such technology, such resources, to terrorize a lone and vulnerable foreign woman in Denia?
+Why would they be using such technology, such resources, to terrorize a lone and vulnerable foreign woman in Dénia?
 It doesn't make any sense.
 - I tell my friend in Madrid (who doesn't really understand what I'm saying) and the expert in Alicante about this.
 - I explain it very clearly to the expert, with screenshots; See page 5 of the [email thread to the perito](../../content/documents/evidence/comms-with-perito.pdf).
 - I never hear anything from the expert in Alicante about this or anything else.